sdlfoundation/libmacchiato/README.md

 <b style="inline-block">Click on the icons for links!</b>
 </div>

+> ⚠️ This library is a WIP and only used internally for SDL Foundation projects currently.

 # LibMacchiato - Front-end for the Macchiato modding environment

 **What is Macchiato**: Macchiato is an experimental and opinionated modding environment developed by splatoon1enjoyer in the SDL Foundation that provides a standardized module system interface and pipeline for running and patching code of Wii U games via homebrew software and plugins as well as executing callbacks.
 Its features include: